This series is an exciting fictional story of an extraordinary child’s determination through hardship and his introduction to Christianity.

 On Sale Now

-5.0 out of 5 stars Recommended reading for middle school age kids, but adults will enjoy it too!
+5.0 out of 5 stars Recommended reading for all ages.

 Somewhere Else is a wonderful book for middle graders.
 For starters, it’s a good adventure story.
 The story follows Connor, who lives in a post-apocalyptic world that demands he be someone other than who he truly is.
 While the story examines Connor’s fears, it also shows his determination and bravery..
 There is enough tension and suspense without being too frightening.
 This is an excellent book in its positive storyline.